sandravizz/Visual-data-science-R/README.md

 ### Setup

 In case this is your first time using R you need to install your own copy as well as RStudio, a software application that makes R easier to use.
 Both R and RStudio are free and easy to download.
-R is maintained by an international team of developers who make the language available through this [web page](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Installations.R) The top of the web page provides three links for downloading R. Under this [link](https://posit.co/products/open-source/rstudio/) you can download Rstudio
+R is maintained by an international team of developers.
+The top of the web page provides three links for downloading R. Under this [link](https://posit.co/products/open-source/rstudio/) you can download Rstudio

 ### Introduction